APPLICATION DEADLINE: June 15, 2015

 Please visit the Finances section of the IPE website to learn more about disbursement, revising your aid package, short-term loans and scholarships.

-The online application includes a Personal Statement, 3 short answer questions, 1 Faculty recommendation and electronic signature documents related to University policies and expectations for study abroad.
+The application includes a personal statement, three short answer questions, one recommendation from a professor or TA, and electronic signature documents related to UW policies and expectations for study abroad.
 Following the on-line application process students may be contacted by the Program Director for an in-person interview.
-Once admissions decisions have been made regarding your application, you will be notified by the study abroad system via email.
+Once an admission decision has been made regarding your application, you will be notified by the study abroad system via email.